albertrial/albertrial.github.io/pages/about.md

 # **About Me**

 Hi there!
 I am **{{ site.author.name }}** :wave:,<br>
-I am a computer scientist specialised in Software development, Cybersecurity and Artificial Intelligence.
-The latter is where I am now focusing my carrer and the one in which I am more interested.
-I consider myself a responsible person with special love for challenges.
-I always try to do my best in everything I do.
+I am a computer scientist specialised in software development, cybersecurity and artificial intelligence, with special interest in computer vision, autonomous vehicles, aeronautics and space exploration.
+I consider myself a responsible person, with the ability to learn and adapt quickly.
+I love challenges, enjoy getting things done and always try to do my best in everything I do.

 ## **Professional experience**
 <div class="row">